 Here is another tasty potato developed by LSU, Hernandez.
 This sweet potato has light red skin with moist orange flesh.
 Each bunch will result in plenty of big roots with a dazzling sweetness.

-The skin is moderately smooth, and Hernandez takes around 125 days to develop to reach a perfect harvesting point.
-This species of sweet potato resists diseases like fusarium wilt.
+Hernandez takes around 125 days to develop to reach a perfect harvesting point.
+This species resists diseases like fusarium wilt.

 3. Stokes Purple Sweet Potatoes

-Stokes purple sweet potatoes have less sugar content than common potatoes with a moist interior.
-This sweet potato has a floral note with a dry and firm texture in every bite.
+Stokes purple sweet potatoes are moist and have less sugar content than common varieties.
+With a floral note and a firm texture in every bite, they are more expensive than white sweet potatoes.
 You can bake, steam, or boil it for an enchanting flavor.

 4. Hayman Sweet Potatoes